 By Everett Ballenger

-Everett Ballenger is the owner of B.I.C.
-Ballenger Realty and former president of the Beaufort County Associations of Realtors.
+Everett Ballenger is the owner of B.I.C Ballenger Realty and is the former president of the Beaufort County Association of Realtors.